AndersDeath/diary2/000-current.md

 I finally updated my telegram bot that helps me in learning words.
 It's really cool.
 I already started learning words using it.
 It's super primitive system but efficient.
 Besides that I was working on some DR SMILE stuff and did other things.
 We spent almost whole day in cafe.
 We were working from there.
 Sometimes it's cool to change the place.
 I am a bit tiered of my apartments but I cannot do anything with them.
 I just need to wait until friday.
 I also was talking to my colleges today about sim card in Berlin.
 They gave me a lot of information that I need to process.
 I will do it tomorrow.
 It's time to order something.
 It's weird to feel that I will live in other place soon.
 I am really exited and a bit scared.

-# 14 November - Monday - Yerevan - 411 day of immigration
+# 14 November - Tuesday - Yerevan - 411 day of immigration